Committee considers building inspector position

 Vinton officials reached out to neighboring cities like Center Point and Independence at the time to see if there was any interest in sharing the position.

-“This has been an expect ion ally busy year,” Brian Parr, council member, said.
+“This has been an exceptionally busy year,” Brian Parr, council member, said.
 “But who knows what the future will bring?

 “Will there be enough work to have a full time inspector on staff in a year or two?” he questioned fellow council members.

 Council member Andrew Elwick echoed Edwards’ thought.
-“I thing we need a full time inspector.
+“I think we need a full time inspector.
 I believe everything needs to be inspected.”

 Finding the right person would be key to the role.
 “There may be some educating that needs to be done,” he said to make sure everyone is on the same page.